Google Analytics can be a little intimidating at first, but it’s a great tool that allows you to track a customer’s journey through your website.

 In Google Analytics, you can track the following:

-Google Analytics will help learn more about your customers and how they behave on your website.
+Google Analytics will help you learn more about your customers and how they behave on your website.
 This will enable you to make more intentional, data-backed marketing decisions.

 Just knowing your traffic numbers and sources is not enough.
 If you get 1000 visitors a month from Google and only 1% of them are purchasing a party, then there is no point in driving more traffic with your existing strategy.
 It's time to optimize.